This website contains affiliate links and we may be compensated for referrals.

 Calculating actual vehicle expenses requires much more time and effort than simply calculating the Standard Mileage Rate, but doing so can save significant monies in taxes, especially if the contractor has a vehicle that can depreciates significantly or incurs significant maintenance costs.
 Proper documentation including a mileage log and receipts for expenses incurred should be kept in the case of an audit.
 Use the Hurdlr App to make tracking these expenses easy!

 The driver may deduct the cost of their phone and their phone plan service based on the percentage it is used for rideshare.
 Thus, if the contractor uses the phone 60% of the time for ridesharing and 40% for personal use, they may deduct 60% of the expense on Schedule C of their taxes.
 It is important to ensure documentation of relevant phone expenses is retained (including receipts).

 If the contractor provides food or drinks for their passengers during their ride, 50% of the expense may be deducted on Schedule C. However, proper documentation of the expense should be kept.
 The Tax Cuts and Jobs Act eliminated this deduction if it is in relation to entertainment, but it is still a valid deduction for rideshare contractors if it is not frivolous and is not used for entertainment purposes.

 - Rideshare Specific Vehicle Accessories

 If used for business purposes, window decals and in-car signs can sometimes be deductible.
-Many drivers use after-market Uber/Lyft lights to make their vehicle more easily noticed by passengers, as well as signs in the car that tell the passenger what they can expect, as well as rules that the driver may have for their vehicle.
+Many drivers use after-market Uber/Lyft lights to make their vehicle more easily noticed by passengers, as well as rideshare signs that tell the passenger what they can expect, as well as rules that the driver may have for their vehicle.

 - Parking Fees / Tolls